Souvenir (song)

 "Souvenir" is a song written by Paul Humphreys and Martin Cooper of English electronic band Orchestral Manoeuvres in the Dark (OMD), and released as the first single from the group's 1981 album Architecture & Morality.
 Sung by Humphreys, the track is characterised by its use of slowed-down choral loops, and showcases OMD's early approach of utilising a synthesizer hook in place of a vocal chorus.
 The song has garnered praise from critics and fellow artists.

 "Souvenir" became an international hit for the band.
 Peaking at number 3 on the UK Singles Chart, it remains the group's highest-charting single in their home country, along with 1991's "Sailing on the Seven Seas".
-The song also reached the Top 10 in several European countries, including topping the charts in Spain and Portugal.
+The song also reached the top 10 in several European countries, including topping the charts in Spain and Portugal.

-History
+Background

 A tape consisting of slowed-down loops of a choir tuning up lent by ex-OMD member Dave Hughes had been the initial inspiration for the song.
 The composition was difficult, and the group was initially tempted to abandon the track.
 It was originally titled "The Choir Song" and the working title remained up until the final week for Peter Saville's artwork delivery.

-Keyboard player Paul Humphreys provided lead vocals and had co-written the song with Martin Cooper who had played live with OMD and was becoming part of the group.
+Keyboard player Paul Humphreys provided lead vocals and had co-written the song with Martin Cooper, who had played live with OMD and was becoming part of the group.
 A synthesizer hook substitutes for a vocal chorus, as with other OMD compositions.
 Frontman and co-founder Andy McCluskey was not a fan of the track.
 He said in 1987, "I think you can always make a better case for a song you've written on your own...
 But everyone seems to think I hated 'Souvenir' just because it was Paul's song – not so.
 I genuinely thought it was a bit soppy, and since I hadn't written it, I found it hard to relate to."

 An extended version of Souvenir (with an additional verse) was released as a 10" single and was later included as a bonus on the digitally remastered copies of Architecture & Morality.
 It was the second time the group had used this unusual release format, the first being the 10" single for "Messages" in May 1980.

 Unlike successive hit singles "Joan of Arc" and "Maid of Orleans" from the Architecture & Morality album, "Souvenir" has never been reissued as a standalone CD single release.

 The title of the track was used for a documentary DVD about the reformed OMD, released in 2007 by Aspect Television.